 The bitter comedy of the 21st century immigration law is that proving (or disproving) one’s motives is not much different from proving (or disproving) the use of sorcery or spell-casters for romantic attraction.
 With all uncertainty and imprecision of the law, the main legal battle was about who bears the burden of proof.

+Following the prescribed procedure, we asked the Upper Tribunal to review their own decision and either set it aside or give us permission to appeal further.
 It was the turning point in what seemed to be a string of bad luck, when the Upper Tribunal generously agreed that their own decision had been unfair and set it aside.
 Then, they reviewed again the decision of the First-tier tribunal and found it wrong.

 The case was accordingly remitted to another First-tier immigration tribunal.
 Then Covid struck and the hearing was adjourned.
 Instead of a full hearing, a Case Management Review had to be held by a video link.
 We insisted that our clients should be given a chance to appear before a judge in person, not on papers and not via a video link.